-1. Two opportunities to take written examinations will be offered each academic year.
-These opportunities are described in the appendix "programme specifics BSc Nanobiology".

-- 2. An annual timetable is issued detailing when written examinations may be taken, and is published before the start of the relevant teaching period. - 3.
-Contrary to the provisions in Section 1, the opportunity to take the written examination for a course that is not taught in a certain academic year must be given at least once in that year. - 4.
+- 1. Two opportunities to take written examinations for each course taught will be offered each academic year.
+These opportunities are described in the study guide. - 2.
+Yearly a timetable is issued detailing when written examinations may be taken, and is published before the start of the relevant teaching period. - 3.
+Contrary to the provisions in Section 1, the opportunity to take the written examination for a course that is not taught in a certain academic year must be given at least once in that year. - 3.
+Prior to a third (or subsequent) examination, in a subsequent or in the same academic year, the instructor is allowed to oblige the student to consult the instructor in order to obtain educational advice and help for thorough preparation. - 4.
+The foregoing also applies to oral examinations and applies to practicals, provided that this is feasible for the programme. - 5.
 If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a course not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
-The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter.
+The Board of Examiners reserves the right to make decisions that deviate from the other programme's TER regarding regarding this matter.